Assessing computing and end points

 Computer Science (CS)

 - Staff will assess the children on their understanding of the objectives outlined in the medium-term plan and make a judgement as to their ability to use and apply what they have learnt in the end of unit project.

 - Therefore, the end of unit project should be completed as independently as possible.

 Digital Literacy (DL) and Information Technology (IT)

 - Staff will assess the children on their understanding of the IT skills outlined in medium-term plan and make a judgement as to their ability to use and apply what they have learnt in the other areas of the curriculum and in the wider world.

 - Therefore, teachers will plan opportunities for children to apply and use the IT skills they have learned in current and previous year groups.

 Digital Citizenship (DC) - Online Education

 - Staff will assess the children on their understanding of being able to use technology safely and respectfully and make a judgement as to their knowledge of how to report concerns they may have.
 They will refer to the statements from UK Council for Internet Safety's (UKCIS) framework when they are commenting on children working below.
 It should also be taken into consideration whether or not they are able to use and apply what they have learnt at home.

-- Computing is assessed as a whole (CS, IT and DL), therefore teachers will make ‘best fit’ judgements taking into consideration achievements across all three areas of the computing curriculum.
+- Computing is assessed as a whole, therefore teachers will make ‘best fit’ judgements taking into consideration achievements across all three areas of the computing curriculum.

 Other Assessment Opportunities